shekark642/theshop/README.md

 Github Manager/Database - Grace Le - The killshottical database developer and the controller of the godly github.

-Web Design/Database - Akshit Prathipati - The poppable website + CSS designer as well as the dubshottical database developer.
+Web Design/Database - Ak Prathipati - The poppable website + CSS designer as well as the dubshottical database developer.

 Deployement Officer - Eric Wang - He goes into the depths of the world and into the code and deployes our killshottical website.